Research Data Guide

 Managing research data

-Remember in-text-citations and references in bibliography!
+Remember in-text citations and references in the bibliography!

 General formats for data citation.
 Examples: